The Formal Theory of Monads, Univalently: Eilenberg-Moore Objects

 \section{Eilenberg-Moore Objects}

 The second important concept in the formal theory of monads is the notion of \emph{Eilenberg-Moore objects}.
 An important property of monads in category theory is that every monad gives rise to an adjunction.
 One can do this in two ways: either via Eilenberg-Moore categories or via Kleisli categories.
-In this section, we study Eilenberg-Moore objects, which formulate Eilenberg-Moore categories in bicategorical terms.
+In this section, we study Eilenberg-Moore objects, which characterize Eilenberg-Moore categories in bicategorical terms.

 Note that the terminology in this section is slightly differently compared to what was used by Street \cite{street1972formal}.
-Whereas Street would say that a bicategory admits the construction of algebras, we would say that a bicategory has Eilenberg-Moore objects.
-In addition, our notions are defined slightly differently, but still equivalent to the original definition by Street.
-The difference comes from the fact that we use \emph{Eilenberg-Moore cones}.
+Whereas Street would say that a bicategory admits the construction of algebras, we follow \cite{kelly1989elementary,lack2002formal,power1991characterization} and we say that a bicategory has Eilenberg-Moore objects.
+Our notions are also formulated slightly differently, because we use \emph{Eilenberg-Moore cones}.

-\begin{defi}[\coqident{Bicategories.Limits.EilenbergMooreObjects}{em_cone}] Let $\B$ be a bicategory and let $m$ be a monad in $\B$.
-An \textbf{Eilenberg-Moore cone} for $m$ consists of an object $e$ together with a 1-cell $\idmonad{e} \onecell m$. \end{defi}
+\begin{defi}[\coqident{Bicategories.Limits.EilenbergMooreObjects}{em_cone}] Let $m$ be a monad in a bicategory $\B$.
+An \textbf{Eilenberg-Moore cone} for $m$ consists of an object $e : \B$ together with a 1-cell $\idmonad{e} \onecell m$ in $\mnd{\B}$. \end{defi}